 How does the modifier dial work?

-Open Primary, then tab to the Carcosan Modifiers section.
-At the top of the screen you will see a gauge with a pointer.
+Open Primary, then navigate to the Carcosan Modifiers section.
+At the top you will see a gauge with a pointer.
 Every modifier you equip shifts that pointer left (Protections) or right (Trials).
-Your modifiers only activate when the pointer sits in the center or right segment of the gauge, described in sources as the "Balanced" or "Overloaded" zone.
-If the pointer drifts too far left into the "Underpowered" zone, all modifiers are disabled.
+Your modifiers only take effect when the pointer sits in the center or right portion of the gauge—the "Balanced" or "Overloaded" zone.
+If the pointer drifts too far left into "Underpowered," all modifiers deactivate.

-You cannot stack Protections past a balance value of -3 without counterbalancing them with Trials.
-Trials, on the other hand, have no stacking cap, so players chasing a brutal challenge can pile them on freely.
+You cannot stack Protections past a balance value of -3 without adding Trials to counterbalance.
+Trials have no stacking cap, so if you want a brutal challenge you can pile them on without restriction.

-Some modifiers come in multiple levels.
-Damage Enhancement, for example, runs three tiers at -2, -4, and -7 balance points respectively.
-The higher the tier, the bigger the effect and the more dial weight you need to offset.
+Some modifiers come in multiple tiers.
+Damage Enhancement, for instance, has three levels at -2, -4, and -7 balance points.
+Higher tiers deliver stronger effects but require more dial weight to offset.

 You can equip up to six modifiers total across both categories before locking in your selection for the run.